2026 UEFA Women's Under-19 Championship

-The 2026 UEFA Women's Under-19 Championship will be the 23rd edition of the UEFA Women's Under-19 Championship, the annual international youth football championship organised by UEFA for the women's under-19 national teams of Europe.
-Bosnia and Herzegovina will host the tournament.
+The 2026 UEFA Women's Under-19 Championship was the 23rd edition of the UEFA Women's Under-19 Championship, the annual international youth football championship organised by UEFA for the women's under-19 national teams of Europe.
+Bosnia and Herzegovina hosted the tournament from 27 June to 10 July 2026.

-A total of eight teams are playing in the tournament, with players born on or after 1 January 2007 eligible to participate.
+A total of eight teams played in the tournament, with players born on or after 1 January 2007 eligible to participate.

 Qualification

-52 (out of 55) UEFA nations will enter the qualifying competition, with the hosts Bosnia and Herzegovina also competing despite already qualifying automatically.
-Seven teams will qualify for the final tournament at the end of round 2 to join the hosts.
+52 (out of 55) UEFA countries entered the qualifying competition, with the host team Bosnia and Herzegovina also participating, although they qualified automatically.
+Seven teams qualified for the final tournament at the end of round 2 to join the hosts.

 Qualified teams

-Seven teams will qualify for the final tournament along with hosts Bosnia & Herzegovina.
+Seven teams qualified for the final tournament along with hosts Bosnia and Herzegovina.

 Note: All appearance statistics include only U-19 era (since 2002).